Louise Bawden

-Louise Bawden (born 7 August 1981) is an Australian volleyball and beach volleyball player.
+Louise Bawden (born 7 August 1981) is an Australian indoor and beach volleyball player.
 She represented Australia at the 2000 Summer Olympics in indoor volleyball, finishing in 9th.
 She was selected to represent Australia at the 2012 Summer Olympics in beach volleyball, but she and team-mate Becchara Palmer did not qualify from the pool stage.

-Personal
+Personal life

 Bawden was born in Melbourne, Victoria and attended Fintona Girls' School.
 She spent her childhood in Melbourne, moving to Canberra when she was sixteen.
 She then moved to the Netherlands after the Sydney Olympics, returning to Australia in 2003.
 In 2008, she completed a degree at a university in Queensland.
 She attended the 2008 Summer Olympics as a fan.
 As of 2012, she lives in Adelaide.